-11.5 PH30024: Contemporary Physics
+11.4 PH30024: Contemporary Physics

 This unit is based around three seminars from speakers who will introduce topics of current research in Physics.
-Students research and write technical reports on each of these topics, with the lecturers holding technical surgeries to answer any questions students may have.
-Each report is assessed by the lecturer concerned according to a set marking scheme, with marks for both scientific content and quality of writing and presentation.
-Each report is weighted equally.
+Students research each area and carry out three assessment tasks: a journalistic report for the first topic, an oral presentation for the second, and a technical report for the third.
+The lecturers hold technical surgeries to answer any questions students may have.
+Each task is assessed by the lecturer concerned according to a set marking scheme, with marks for both scientific content and quality of writing and/or presentation.
+Each task is weighted equally.

-11.6 PH30036: Final Year Project
+11.5 PH30036: Final Year Project

 In this unit students work (usually in pairs) on an extended project which spans both semesters.
 Each project has a supervisor, and an assessor is appointed for each student early in semester 1.

-Students give an oral presentation on their project to their assessor around week 11 of semester 1; this presentation forms 10% of the mark for the project unit.
+Students give an informal oral presentation on their project to their supervisor and assessor around week 11 of semester 1; this presentation forms 10% of the mark for the project unit.
 Students write an extended report on their project towards the end of the second semester which is marked independently by the supervisor and assessor.
 There is also a 30 minute oral examination attended by the student, assessor and a chair.
 The assessor usually has the leading role in questioning students during the oral examination.
 The supervisor and assessor award marks for the project in the following way:

 Mark out of

 Project Supervisor General performance of the project 50

 Report 50

-100

-Project Assessor Report 50
+Project Assessor Report 100

 Student's performance at viva 50

 100